2021 National Outdoor Book Awards winner!

 Sarah became immersed in whitewater kayaking at Bowdoin College in Maine.
 After taking the American Whitewater Association course under the tutelage of director Mike Woodruff, she ditched her senior year honors project so that she could teach pool sessions and explore New England’s whitewater rivers.
 Sarah graduated without honors and without regrets!

-About the Author: luc Mehl
+About the Author: Luc Mehl

 Luc grew up on the Kuskokwim River, McGrath, Alaska, and returned to Alaska after completing graduate programs at MIT and UCSB.
-When he is not playing outside, Luc works in the environmental sciences and an outdoor skills instructor.
+When he is not playing outside, Luc works in the environmental sciences and as an outdoor skills instructor.
 Luc has traveled 10,000 miles of Alaska by packraft, ski, foot, bike, and ice skate.

 The Packraft Handbook shares the collective insights of packrafters across the globe.
 My motivation for the Handbook came from Rob Kehrer’s drowning.
 Rob drowned a few days after we had packrafted together.
 That was the big, “What the hell are we doing?” moment.
 Rob and I approached recreation similarly and cut many of the same corners.
 Rob’s death rattled my assumptions and provoked me to seek training, get certified to teach swiftwater rescue, and write this book.